nus-cs2113-AY2324S1/tp/docs/team/Barbaracwx.md

 * Updated portions of user/developer docs not specific to a feature eg: user stories, target user profile, value proposition
 * Kept up to date weekly deliverables during meetings

+**Providing Assistance**
+- Offered support by explaining concepts and providing help with code to group mates facing challenges.